Cleo469/Flashcards/README.md

 **Navigation menu**

 - Navigation menu was implemented across all pages
-- Hamburger menu is present to provide better support for mobile devices
+- The Navbar menu is present to provide better support for mobile devices

 `As a developer, I should add a footer so a user has quick access to points of interest`